United States Senior District Judge for the District of Wyoming

 This federal district is committed to full utilization of its magistrate judges.
 Consent to trial by a magistrate judge should be fairly and appropriately considered by counsel.

 All motions should be accompanied by a proposed order.
-A courtesy copy of the proposed order must be emailed in Word format to firstname.lastname@example.org.
+A courtesy copy of the proposed order must be emailed in Word format to Chambers at firstname.lastname@example.org.
+All emails to Chambers must include all parties’ counsel of record.

 Motions to dismiss will not be set for a hearing absent a request for setting.
-Unless otherwise approved, each side will be assigned thirty minutes for oral argument.
-If there are multiple plaintiffs or defendants, the attorneys are responsible for conferring to arrange a sharing of that thirty minute time.
-If rebuttal time is requested, it must be reserved out of the plaintiff’s thirty minute time at the beginning of argument.
+If a hearing is granted on a motion, unless otherwise approved, each side will be assigned thirty minutes for oral argument.
+If there are multiple plaintiffs or defendants, the attorneys are responsible for conferring to arrange a sharing of that thirty-minute time.
+If rebuttal time is requested, it must be reserved out of the plaintiff’s thirty-minute time at the beginning of argument.

 Judge Freudenthal conducts her own initial pretrial conferences.
-Counsel must meet to confer and finalize a case management report.
-The format for the report can be found on the Court's website or here - https://www.wyd.uscourts.gov/forms/all-forms.
-Counsel should file the case management report and send a Word version of the report to the Court's email.
-Counsel should be prepared to discuss any issues with self-executing discovery and the schedule proposed in the report.
-Counsel should bring their calendars or internet-capable devices to check calendars (please advise the CSO that you need to bring your iPad, iPhone, or other internet-capable device to the Judge's conference room and this will be permitted).
-Counsel should review U.S.D.C.L.R.
-16.1(b) and be prepared to address matters as indicated.
+Counsel and unrepresented parties must meet to confer regarding the matters identified in the Rule 26(f) Conference Checklist available through the link above.
+In lieu of the written discovery plan required in U.S.D.C.L.R.
+16.1(a)(2), counsel shall finalize and file a joint case management report in the form available through the link below.
+Counsel shall file the case management report and email a Word version of the report to the Chambers email address.
+At the IPT conference, counsel should be prepared to discuss any issues in the Conference Checklist or in the report.
+Counsel should bring their calendars (if the IPT conference is held in person, please advise the CSO that you need to bring your internet-capable device to the Judge's conference room and this will be permitted).
 If a location other than Cheyenne is requested for trial (such as Casper or Jackson), counsel should confer and be prepared to address this matter with the Court at the initial pretrial conference.

-For those cases with a dispositive motion filing date, Judge Freudenthal typically schedules a status conference to discuss the status of the case and anticipated dispositive motions about a month before the dispositive motion filing date.
-Counsel should be prepared to discuss the status of claims, and whether any claims have or will be abandoned, any expected dispositive motion, whether a hearing is still desired for the anticipated filing or whether counsel wish to have the matter decided on briefs (if so, a reply brief will be permitted), and the status of settlement.
+For cases with a dispositive motion filing date, Judge Freudenthal typically schedules a status conference about a month before the dispositive motion filing date.
+Counsel should be prepared to discuss the status of claims, whether any claims have or will be abandoned, any expected dispositive motion, whether a hearing is still desired for the anticipated filing or whether counsel wish to have the matter decided on briefs (if so, a reply brief will be permitted), and the status of settlement efforts.
 Counsel is encouraged to consider the benefit of mediation and/or settlement conference well before the status conference to avoid disruption of the schedule set in the case.

-Case-dispositive motions will typically be decided after a hearing.
-Judge Freudenthal is usually prepared to pose specific questions to counsel at motion hearings and often issues a tentative ruling, so counsel should not prepare for conventional argument or repeat contents of memoranda.
-Telephone and video hearings are available on request to avoid expense.
-Arrangements must be made in advance by contacting the Courtroom Deputy Abby Logan (see above for contact information).
+Except motions to dismiss, case-dispositive motions will typically be decided after a hearing.
+The times for each side’s argument are as noted above.
+Judge Freudenthal is usually prepared to pose specific questions to counsel at motion hearings and often issues a tentative ruling, so counsel should not repeat contents of memoranda.
+Telephone and video hearings are available only if the notice or order setting them specifically so states or the Court grants leave.
+The parties must confer in advance and promptly file a motion demonstrating unusual circumstances at least three business days before the hearing.
+If the request for telephone or video hearing is granted, arrangements must be made in advance by contacting the Courtroom Deputy, Abby Logan (see above for contact information).

-If a motion includes a reference to a deposition, please email the deposition to firstname.lastname@example.org using a format that can be opened through E-Transcript viewer.
+If a motion includes a reference to a deposition, please email the deposition to email@example.com in E-Transcript viewer format or a fully searchable pdf.

 Trial Procedures and Practices:

-Judge Freudenthal has stock jury instructions for civil and criminal cases as well as stock voir dire, both of which can be found on the Court's website or here - https://www.wyd.uscourts.gov/forms/all-forms.
-Absent extraordinary circumstances, Judge Freudenthal does not use a jury questionnaire separate from the general one sent by the jury administrator, Tammy Hilliker.
-Counsel will typically receive the list of individuals summoned for jury selection on the Wednesday before the trial begins from Ms. Hilliker.
+Judge Freudenthal has stock jury instructions for civil and criminal cases as well as stock voir dire, both of which can be found using the links below.
+Absent extraordinary circumstances, Judge Freudenthal does not use a jury questionnaire separate from the general one sent by the jury administrator.
+Counsel will typically receive the list of individuals summoned for jury selection on the Wednesday before the trial begins from the jury administrator.
 This list will include basic information on the prospective jurors, although counsel should be cautioned that frequently such information can be dated.
 Contact with prospective jurors is strictly prohibited.

 During trial, Judge Freudenthal uses juror numbers to protect juror confidentiality.
 Counsel may not refer to jurors on the record by their name, but must use the jurors' assigned numbers.

 An electronic evidence presentation system is available for use, and counsel is strongly encouraged to make use of this system.
 We encourage counsel to contact the Courtroom Deputy Abby Logan (see above for contact information) for a tutorial session to improve evidence presentation and to check for compatibility of equipment.
 The courtroom also has wireless internet access.
-The username and password are available from the Courtroom Deputy Abby Logan.
+The username and password are available from Ms. Logan.

 SOCIAL SECURITY COMPLAINT